vicramon/ember-tutorial/chapters/ember-template.md

 render 'user'
 ```

 This will look for `UserController` and instantiate it.
-The controller will will then look for `UserView`, and a `user` template, as per the usual Ember Object Flow.
+The controller will then look for `UserView`, and a `user` template, as per the usual Ember Object Flow.

 You can optionally pass the render method a model object: